 College Bursary Scheme

-We have bursary funds that are given on a discretionary basis to provide financial assistance to eligible students who without support would not have access to learning.
-Support is targeted to those most in need.
-Therefore we consider all awards on an individual basis and in a variety of formats.
-This doesn’t prevent you from making a case for alternative support as we’ll consider each case on its own merit.
-We maintain the right to refuse payment if we can provide a cheaper alternative or we believe that the item not to have educational merit.
+We have bursary funds that are given on a discretionary basis to provide financial assistance to eligible students who, without support, would not have access to learning.
+Support is targeted to those most in need, therefore we consider all awards on an individual basis and in a variety of formats.
+This doesn’t prevent you from making a case for alternative support, as we’ll consider each case on its own merit.
+We maintain the right to refuse payment if we can provide a cheaper alternative or we believe that the item does not have educational merit.

 Please note the total fund for each academic year is allocated by the government.
 The funds held for support to students is limited.
-We aim to support all appropriate students where possible and consider applications made during the academic year should an unforeseen situation arise.
+We aim to support all appropriate students where possible and consider applications made during the academic year, should an unforeseen situation arise.
 However, once the funds are exhausted, students may not automatically receive support.
 Early application is advised.

-We operate four funds which target the following students:
+We operate four funds, which apply to the following student groups:

 - Students in the 16-18 age range